July 5-7, 2008 Terra Nova ATV Camping: (37 Photos)

 36. Our trip would take us from Southern Harbour (near Arnold’s Cove) west along the Trail-way Provincial Park to the Terra Nova area, no particular destination in mind.

-33. Even though we started loading up early in the morning it was still 10am before we left Southern Harbour.
+33. Even though we started loading up early in the morning it was still 10am before we actually left Southern Harbour.

 32. Not two minutes out the road we experienced our first mechanical breakdown.
 Tyson’s ‘01 Honda Foreman was seriously lacking power and was unable to climb any of the hills.
-We figured a lack of maintenance and dirty fuel was the culprit.
+We figured a lack of maintenance and contaminated fuel was the culprit.

-30. We dropped off the troublesome bike and loaded all Tyson's gear and the gear off my back rack into a steel ATV dump trailer, (the bush buggy) installed my rear rack cushion, and departed for the second time.
+30. We dropped off the troublesome bike and loaded all Tyson's gear and the gear off my back rack into a steel ATV trailer, (the bush buggy) installed my rear rack cushion, and departed for the second time.

 29. My Foreman could certainly feel the extra weight of 2 riders, additional gear and the heavy trailer, but these bikes were meant to work and it handled the task well.
-My bike was equipped with a 1-7/8" trailer ball and the bush buggy required the 2" ball installed on another crew members bike waiting for us out at Megan’s Gas Bar.

 28. We took our time heading to Megan’s, but half way along our 2 kilometre journey Tyson tapped me on the shoulder just as the bush buggy passed us!

 27. It proceeded to cross the road, skid along the shoulder until the tongue dug in, pitching the trailer end over end before coming to a rest right side up in the ditch among the spilled contents of the trailer!
+My bike was equipped with a 1-7/8" trailer ball and the bush buggy required the 2" ball already installed on another crew members bike who was waiting for us at the Gas Bar.

 26. Luckily everything was packed water tight for just such an adventure and we quickly reloaded the trailer, hooked it back to my Foreman, made a safety chain from rope and proceeded to Megan’s for gas and a trailer ball swap.